darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

 nsx_manager_session.view_body_dict(new_ls)
 ```

-Once we have out body template correctly describing what we want we an paste this and create a new Logical Switch.
+Once we have out body template correctly describing what we want we can post this and if all goes to plan create a new Logical Switch.
+In this example I am passing in the scopeId (transport zone) manually to keep it a simple example.

 ```python
 new_ls_response = nsx_manager_session.create('logicalSwitches', uri_parameters={'scopeId': 'vdnscope-1'}, request_body_dict=new_ls)